Philip Stanhope, 4th Earl of Chesterfield: Letters to His Son

 Eugenia Stanhope, the impoverished widow of Chesterfield's illegitimate son, Philip Stanhope, was the first to publish the book Letters to His Son on the Art of Becoming a Man of the World and a Gentleman (1774), which comprises a thirty-year correspondence in more than 400 letters.
 Begun in 1737 and continued until the death of his son in 1768, Chesterfield wrote mostly instructive communications about geography, history, and classical literature, with later letters focusing on politics and diplomacy.
 The letters were written in French, English and Latin to refine his son's grasp of the languages.

-As a handbook for worldly success in the 18th century, the Letters to His Son give perceptive and nuanced advice for how a gentleman should interpret the social codes of etiquette and good manners:
+As a handbook for social conduct in the 18th century, Letters to His Son offers advice on etiquette and good manners: